Wood Pigeon Factfile

-The Wood Pigeon has become an abundant species in the UK, having expanded its very historic range from woodland to also include more open country, parks and gardens.
-In areas of arable farmland and especially where brassicas are grown, Wood Pigeons can be a serious pest – and also can be in gardens and allotments for the same reason.
-However, with this unfortunate fact put to one side, the Wood Pigeon is a handsome bird and can actually be a useful addition at garden feeding stations, as one or two birds will often stand below hanging feeders and clear up dropped seed.
-The only two species that the Wood Pigeon can be confused with are the Stock Dove and Rock Dove, but note the distinct white collar on the Wood Pigeon only.
+The Wood Pigeon has become an abundant wild bird species in the UK, having expanded its very historic range from woodland to also include more open country, parks and gardens – even in very urban areas.
+In areas of arable farmland and especially where brassicas are grown such as cabbage and oilseed rape, Wood pigeons can be a serious agricultural pest, and also can be in gardens and allotments for much the same reason.
+However, with this unfortunate fact put to one side, the Wood pigeon is a handsome bird and can actually be a useful addition at garden feeding stations, as one or two birds will often stand below hanging feeders and clear up all the dropped seed.
+The only species that the Wood Pigeon can be confused with are the Stock dove, Rock dove and Feral pigeon, but note the distinct white collar on the Wood Pigeon only.

 Wood Pigeon nesting and breeding habits